BraydenGirard/strapi-data-import-export-transfer-article/README.md

-# strapi-data-transfer-article

-# Best Practices for Working with Strapi Cron Jobs
+# Transferring Data To A Remote with the Strapi CLI

 > Learning how to use the data transfer option in the Strapi CLI to migrate data from a local to remote or vice versa